Cycles in the de Rham cohomology of abelian varieties over number fields

-Similar to \cite{Pink}, although \Cref{conj_main} has not been proved in full, we show that the de Rham--Tate group $G_{\mathrm{dR}}$ is of a very restricted form when we assume that $A$ is defined over $\bQ$ and that $K^\et=\bQ$.
+As in \cite{Pink}, we show that if the conjecture does not hold, then $G_\aT$ is of a very restricted form when we assume that $A$ is defined over $\bQ$ and $K^\et=\bQ$.
 We need the following definition to state our result.